 Providing information about food standards

-We also provide information about food and food regulation for all stakeholders, to explain the broader context in which food standards operate.
-We will participate in, and, as appropriate, lead domestic and international food-related policy development and the advancement of food-related knowledge.
+will participate in, and, as appropriate, lead domestic and international food-related policy development and the advancement of food-related knowledge.

 This year we will work with food regulators to better explain the food regulatory system and to provide the accurate information required by consumers.
 This work will help build industry compliance and consumer awareness and enhance confidence in labelling as a source of information about food safety and quality.

 This Corporate Plan provides the Board’s overall strategic direction for the agency.
 Our key enablers support the Board by creating an environment for high quality decision making and communication with all stakeholders, including consumers and industry.

 The high quality of the work we achieve is a testament to the quality of the workforce.
 The Board is fully supportive of the work the agency is doing on culture change and has established a new Board subcommittee on People, Culture and Remuneration.
 This subcommittee will specifically look at how the Board can best link in with staff on its ongoing work in this area.

 Whilst the agency subscribes to the Australian Public Service values as laid out in the ICARE framework, we have undertaken work on complementary values that resonate with our staff.
 These values have been developed by staff and over the next year we will work to incorporate these values into all of our activities.
 The values are:

 Develop—support people to grow and develop